 Zanussi and AEG Electrolux are part of the same group.
 Their corporate website includes information on their policies on sustainability with statements on global warming, hazardous substances and ozone-depleting substances.
 Electrolux uses the phase out of ozone depleting substances as one of its key product performance indicators.

 At the end of your fridge or freezer’s life, make sure it’s disposed of safely.
 The suppliers of your new fridge or freezer may be prepared to take away your old one for safe disposal, or contact your local authority.
-If it is still in working order one of the organisations which take old furniture might take it (see the Green Choices recycling section) or try Freecycle.
+It is important that the parts are recycled and the old fridge not re-used (see the Green Choices recycling section).